Heliote225/python-library-manager-OOP/README.md

 ## Project Purpose

->>> This project was created to showcase my skills in object-oriented programming (OOP) with Python.
+>This project was created to showcase my skills in object-oriented programming (OOP) with Python.
 It complements my technical background with a concrete, well-structured implementation that aligns with current industry standards and expectations from recruiters.

-Through this command-line library manager, I aimed to demonstrate my ability to:
+>Through this command-line library manager, I aimed to demonstrate my ability to:

-Design clean and modular OOP architecture
+> - Design clean and modular OOP architecture

-Implement business logic that is testable and maintainable
+> - Implement business logic that is testable and maintainable

-Handle file operations (JSON), error management, and unit testing
+> - Handle file operations (JSON), error management, and unit testing

-This project is part of a continuous learning approach to align my expertise with the current demands of the software development job market.
+>This project is part of a continuous learning approach to align my expertise with the current demands of the software development job market.